chadgates/AzureBots/azurebots/README.md

 **Content of this file**

+bots-3.2.0 contains the source code for installation. this is used by the deploy.cmd to install bots to python via setup install script.

 sendtobus.py has some examples of sending messages to the azure service bus to test the queues.

 the App_data_optional folder contains a version that uses the BOTS native Job-Queue.
 The messages from